IvyYingFromKya/IvyYingFromKya/README.md

 - 👋 Hi, I’m @IvyYingFromKya but you can just call me Ivy
 - 👀 I’m interested in Valorant, Minecraft, and sleeping
 - 🌱 I’m currently learning python and trying to learn more later!
-- 💞️ I’m looking to collaborate on I'm still trying to learn the software right now nothing really to collaberate.
+- 💞️ I'm still trying to learn the software right now nothing really to collaberate.
 - 📫 How to reach me @ivyscrispycrunchycharredballs on instagram (weird username I know)

 <!---